 The ADA requires employers to keep any employee medical information obtained in the course of the vaccination program confidential.
 This means separate from their regular personnel file.

 Confidentiality Reminder

-Is asking or requiring an employee to show proof of receipt of a COVID-19 vaccination a disability-related inquiry?
+Can we ask an employee to show proof of receipt of a COVID-19 vaccination?